 When the Spring weather starts to appear, so do all my favorite spring books.
-Today, I wanted to share how you can make an In The Tall Tall Grass Sensory Bin.
-I will share how to make your In The Tall Tall Grass sensory bin, where you can find the book and how to use the sensory bin in therapy. (amazon affiliate links included for your convenience)
+The book In the Tall, Tall Grass by Denise Fleming is a book you can use to target a TON of vocabulary and language goals.
+Plus, it goes perfectly with an insect theme!
+Today, I wanted to share how you can make an In The Tall Tall Grass Sensory Bin to pair with the book as an extension activity.
+(Amazon affiliate links included for your convenience.)

 How To Make An In The Tall Tall Grass Sensory Bin

-- A bin or container of some kind.
-The Dollar Store has metal tins or you can find a container at Target that has clasps.
+- Grab a bin or container of some kind to use.
+The Dollar Store has metal tins, or you can find a container at Target that has clasps.

 - Black beans for dirt (or anything you can find that can look like dirt)

-- Green tissue paper, pasta dyed green, or green shredded paper for stuffing presents (found some at the Dollar Spot)
+- Green tissue paper, pasta dyed green, or shredded green paper for stuffing presents (I found some at the Dollar Spot)

 - For all you SLPs on a budget, you can find printables from the book at Simply Speech and use those in the bin.

-How To Use In The Tall Tall Grass Sensory Bin In Therapy
+How To Use In The Tall Tall Grass Sensory Bin Practicing Speech Sounds

 Can you think of any more functional articulation carrier phrases?

-- Story retell – Work on answering questions from the story as well as retell what bugs and animals were seen in the tall tall grass.
+- Story retell – Work on answering questions from the book and retell what bugs and animals you saw in the tall grass.

 - Grammar – Work on the verbs: hide, fly, crawl and see while playing with the items in the sensory bin.